ManoManoTech/loggia/README.md

 ## Objective

-The objective of this package is to provide a simple and standard way to configure logging in Python projects, using [Structlog](https://www.structlog.org/en/stable/).
+The objective of this package is to provide a simple and standard way to configure logging in Python projects, using the standard `logging` module, and compatible with loguru.
 We try to make it as simple as possible, while still providing a good default configuration, that can be customized.

 We also try to solve some commons gotchas with structured logging in Python, like: